 \subsection{Structure-Preserving Integration (RQ3)}

-To validate our structure-preserving architecture, we conducted a systematic ablation study (Table~\ref{tab:ablation}).
+~ To validate the structure-preserving architecture of SCoTER-T, we conducted a systematic ablation study (Table~\ref{tab:ablation}).
 The results demonstrate that each component is essential, with their removal causing measurable performance degradation ranging from 2.30\% to 6.22\% in Recall@5.

 Step-wise CoT embedding emerges as the most critical component, yielding the largest performance degradation, with the Recall@5 score dropping by 6.22\%.
 It preserves the progressive refinement inherent in reasoning chains.
 Each step builds upon previous insights to iteratively narrow the recommendation space.
 Collapsing this multi-step structure into a single vector discards these intermediate logical dependencies, forcing the model to recommend without the benefit of stepwise deliberation.